netbirdio/netbird/management/README.md

-# Wiretrustee Management Server
+# netbird Management Server
-Wiretrustee management server will control and synchronize peers configuration within your wiretrustee account and network.
+netbird management server will control and synchronize peers configuration within your wiretrustee account and network.

 ## Command Options
 The CLI accepts the command **management** with the following options: